COGS18/COGS18.github.io/_build/materials/01-Introduction.md

 # Expectations & Approach

 - Goal: to learn practical programming in Python
-- How: hands-on, community driven, skills based course, assignment & project driven
+- How: hands-on, community driven, skills based course, and assignments
 - Lectures & Lab Sections will be used for interactive activities
 - Assignments, coding labs & a final project will be designed to get you coding

+## How To Get Lecture Notes:
+1. Download from website
+2. Directly on Datahub

 ## Why Learn Computation?